jennaiori/shipp/docs/1_quick_start.md

 # The power is represented by a sine function of time
 data_power = mean_power*(1.0+np.sin(time * 2*np.pi * frequency_power))

-# The price is represented by the combinaison of a sine function of time and a random variation
+# The price is represented by the combination of a sine function of time and a random variation
 data_price = np.random.uniform(price_low, price_high, n) + \
         10*np.sin(np.arange(0, n)/24 * 2*np.pi * frequency_price)

-# Retrieval of power and price timeseries via renewables.ninja and entso-e
+# Retrieval of power and price time series via renewables.ninja and ENTSO-E
 date_start = '2019-01-01'
 date_end = '2019-02-02'
 latitude = 52.52